harness/developer-hub/kb/platform/harness-platform-faqs.md

 ### What happens if the same user was manually added first and is part of the SCIM?

-If a user is added manually first and then pushed from SCIM, it will be marked as externally managed.
+If a user is added manually first and then pushed from SCIM, the user will be marked as externally managed.
 From that point forward, SCIM will be responsible for updating the user's information such as name and email.

 ### I have set up SAML successfully.
 Why doesn't the link populate to SSO inside the user group?